 Advertising and social media are managed at head office level with Facebook, Twitter and Instagram being a focus of advertising investment.
-Sports events are promoted through Matchpint.
 Each pub has its own website to take bookings, display menus, advertise upcoming events and give an impression of the atmosphere in the pub.
 The Group recently introduced the City Club where customers can sign up to and enjoy the benefits offered by the Club, such as reward cards, and will, in the future, be offered benefits with other businesses linked to the City Club.
 The City Club connects all pubs in the portfolio and, among other things, alerts customers to the location of other pubs in the Group’s portfolio.
 The City Club can be accessed via an app (the City Club App) and offers the Group the opportunity to promote awareness of the pubs in the portfolio.

-The Group has a portfolio of 34 free-of-tie pubs in cathedral cities and market towns across the southern half of England and Wales, including sixteen in London, eight in Cambridge, three in Oxford, and two in each of Norwich, Brighton, Bath, Bristol and Winchester, in addition to sites in Exeter, Southampton and Hayling Island, near Portsmouth.
+The Group currently has a portfolio of 34 free-of-tie pubs in cathedral cities and market towns across the southern half of England and Wales, including sixteen in London, eight in Cambridge, three in Oxford, and two in each of Norwich, Brighton, Bath, Bristol and Winchester, in addition to sites in Exeter, Southampton and Hayling Island, near Portsmouth.
 19 of the pubs in the portfolio are freehold and the remainder leasehold.
 There are further freehold and leasehold sites in the pipeline for future development, including a site in Cardiff as the Group moves into Wales for the first time.